Social Icons

 Directed by Gil Kenan

 It felt like this movie was rushed out, even though the last Ghostbuster movie was three years ago.
 Then it was a thrill to see a CGI of the late Harold Ramis (Egon Spengler).
 The film did a wonderful job when it came to comedy and science.
-The all round guckingness of the cast members and the coming together of the crew to save the day, with the addition of the family of the Spenglers was a nice job.
+The all-round guckingness of the cast members and the coming together of the crew to save the day, with the addition of the family of the Spenglers, was a nice job.
 Still, it felt like we just got over the first one and here is another.

-As you would expect, the acting was cool, it was a wonderful job the cast did in the movie, but this new addition introduced more characters into the mix, and at times it felt crowded.
+As you would expect, the acting was cool.
+It was a wonderful job the cast did in the movie, but this new addition introduced more characters into the mix, and at times it felt crowded.
 There were too many people involved in stopping this bad guy that it just did not feel right.

-The movie digressed a lot from the matter at hand and the matter at hand was a creature called Garraka from thousands of years ago, who was trapped in an orb and kept there to save the world from his anger.
-Now this creature is no ordinary ghost, the proton packs do not work on this creature, so trying to stop it will require certain skills from the descendant of the people who caught him thousands of years ago.
+The movie digressed a lot from the matter at hand, and the matter at hand was a creature called Garraka from thousands of years ago, who was trapped in an orb and kept there to save the world from his anger.
+Now, this creature is no ordinary ghost.
+The proton packs do not work on this creature, so trying to stop it will require certain skills from the descendant of the people who caught him thousands of years ago.

 The movie starts with these new four (Gary, Callie Spengler with her two children Trevor and Phoebe) going about busting ghosts.
 If you are a fan of the Ghostbusters, you know in doing this, they are also making a mess of the city of New York, and everyone is not happy about it, especially the mayor.